-For the past 100 years, Salzburg's old town has been in an unusual state of affairs for several weeks each summer.
-The red carpet is rolled out, celebrities gather and music fans from all over the world come to experience one of the most important classical music festivals in the world.
-It's festival time in Salzburg.
-And in 2021, Lars Eidinger and Salzburg's Verena Altenberger will play Everyman and his Buhlschaft.
+For more than 100 years, Salzburg’s old town enters into a temporary altered state for several weeks in the summer.
+The red carpet is rolled out, celebrities gather and music fans from all over the world come to experience one of the most important classical music festivals in the world — it’s festival time in Salzburg!
+And in 2022, Lars Eidinger and Verena Altenberger from Salzburg will perform in “Everyman”.

 Probably the most famous cultural event in the Salzburg region is the Salzburg Festival from July to the end of August.
 The artistic program is diverse at the Salzburg Festival, as well as interesting and exciting.
 Every year around 200 events, including operas, concerts, evenings with plays and readings are held in Salzburg.
 The city of Salzburg becomes a stage for art and culture.